SS song sung at funeral attended by FPÖ politicians in Austria

 Walter Sucher, who died at 90, was a former FPO politician and was part of the right-wing extremist wing of the Freedom Party, Olympia.

-The SS song was sung at Sucher’s funeral, as it was revealed in a leaked video.
+A leaked video revealed that the SS song was sung at Sucher’s funeral.
 Among those seen on the recording are MP Harald Stefan, who was number one on the FPÖ’s Vienna state list, parliamentary group director Norbert Nemeth, and National Council member Martin Graf.
-Apparently, the SS song apparently did not persuade any of them to leave the party.
+The SS song did not persuade any of them to leave the party.

 FPÖ-Skandal um Nazi-Lied bei Begräbnis